-The law requires religious groups to register with the Ministry of Foreign Affairs’ (MFA) Office of Religion and Nongovernmental Organizations as NGOs in order to operate legally.
-Religious groups must submit an annual report to the office to remain on the registry.
-Those receiving foreign sources of funding may not register, but may enter into a framework agreement with the government for three years that affords them the same judicial standing as NGOs, including tax-exempt status.
+The law requires religious groups to register with the MFA’s Office of Religion and Nongovernmental Organizations as nongovernmental organizations in order to operate legally.
+Religious groups must submit an annual report of their general activities as well as current membership rolls and financial records to the office to remain on the registry.
 Registered religious groups receive tax, customs, and other legal benefits.

 Section III.
 Status of Societal Respect for Religious Freedom

 Jewish leaders said their community was regularly associated with negative stereotypes of the Israeli-Palestinian conflict.
 For example, an opinion columnist invoked the Holocaust in criticizing Israel, suggesting that had some Jewish children not been saved during the Holocaust, their descendants would not have lived and been “able to oppress the Palestinians.”

 Muslim leaders stated their community was a target of discrimination.
 Incidents included being spat upon in public and the writing of anti-Muslim graffiti near their mosque.
 Evangelical Christians reported instances of forceful expulsions of their missionaries or pastors from rural communities by adherents of traditional Andean spiritual beliefs.
 Section IV.
 U.S. Government Policy Embassy staff often met with religious leaders to discuss their relations with the government.
 On October 29, the Charge d’Affaires hosted an interfaith lunch for religious leaders to discuss religious freedom issues and to engage religious leaders in interfaith dialogue.